GE HealthCare

-GE Healthcare Technologies, Inc. is an American health technology company based in Chicago, Illinois.
-The company, which stylizes its own name as GE HealthCare, operates four divisions: Medical imaging, which includes molecular imaging, computed tomography, magnetic resonance, women’s health screening and X-ray systems; Ultrasound; Patient Care Solutions, which is focused on remote patient monitoring, anesthesia and respiratory care, diagnostic cardiology, and infant care; and Pharmaceutical Diagnostics, which manufactures contrast agents and radiopharmaceuticals.
+GE Healthcare Technologies, Inc., stylized GE HealthCare, is an American health technology company based in Chicago, Illinois.
+It operates four divisions: Medical imaging, which includes molecular imaging, computed tomography, magnetic resonance, women’s health screening and X-ray systems; Ultrasound; Patient Care Solutions, which is focused on remote patient monitoring, anesthesia and respiratory care, diagnostic cardiology, and infant care; and Pharmaceutical Diagnostics, which manufactures contrast agents and radiopharmaceuticals.

-The company's primary customers are hospitals and health networks.
+GE HealthCare's primary customers are hospitals and health networks.
 In 2023, the company received 42% of its revenue in the United States and 13% of its revenue from China, where the company faces increasing competition.

-The company operates in more than 100 countries.
-GE HealthCare has major regional operations in Buc (suburb of Paris), France; Helsinki, Finland; Kraków, Poland; Budapest, Hungary; Yizhuang (suburb of Beijing), China; Hino & Tokyo, Japan, and Bangalore, India.
+GE HealthCare was originally the healthcare division of the American conglomerate General Electric (GE), which spun it off in 2023 as an independent, publicly traded company.
+It operates in more than 100 countries, with GE HealthCare major regional operations in Buc (suburb of Paris), France; Helsinki, Finland; Kraków, Poland; Budapest, Hungary; Yizhuang (suburb of Beijing), China; Hino & Tokyo, Japan, and Bangalore, India.
 Its biggest R&D center is in Bangalore, India, built at a cost of $50 million.

-In May 2022, General Electric formed the company to own its healthcare division; it completed the corporate spin-off of the company in January 2023.

 History

 Founding and early growth

 GE HealthCare traces its roots to the Victor Electric Company, founded in 1893 in a basement by Charles F. Samms and Julius B. Wantz, previously employees of the assembly lines at the Knapp Electrical Works and Midland Electric Co. and then in their early 20s.
 They initially focused on supplies for the dental industry.
 At the time, they were a six-person operation.

 By 1896, one year after Wilhelm Röntgen's discovery, Victor Electric entered the business for X-ray machines.
-The business grew rapidly and so, in 1896, the company moved into new premises three times the original size.
+The business expanded rapidly and so, in 1896, the company moved into new premises three times the original size.
 By 1896, the company also made electrostatic generators for exciting X-ray tubes and electrotherapeutic devices.

-By 1903, Victor Electric had outgrown its facilities at 418 Dearborn St. in Chicago and bought two floors of a building at 55 Market Street, Chicago.
+By 1903, Victor Electric had outgrown its facilities at 418 Dearborn St. in Chicago and acquired two floors of a building at 55 Market Street, Chicago.
 This was again only a temporary stop; by 1910 it was too small and the firm moved again in 1911 to a building at the corner of Jackson Blvd. and Damen Avenue.
 This was the first permanent home of Victor Electric Co.
 They stayed there 35 years and during this time, gradually acquired all the space in the building and several around it.

 In 1916, the company merged with three companies: Scheidel Western, Snook-Roentgen, MacAlaster & Wiggin.
 Victor's two founders had key roles in the new firm; Charles F. Samms was company president and Julius B. Wantz was Vice-President of manufacturing and engineering.